steinwurf/waf/README.rst

 file to the individual projects we first add some additional tools to Waf.

-These help us to handle library dependencies and toolchains.
+These help us to handle library dependencies and tool-chains.

 Installation
 =============